A nephrostomy is a tube that lets urine drain from the kidney through an opening in the skin on the back.

 Once you are home, you will be able to go out as before.
 You should avoid sudden movements that may tug on the tube.
 At first, bending or climbing stairs may be uncomfortable.
 Place your hand over the nephrostomy when you need to move, in a way that feels uncomfortable.
 This can help to prevent pulling on the tube.
 It might take you a little while to find the most comfortable position to sleep in.

 It is natural to feel worried about coping with a nephrostomy at home.
 With help and support, people usually get used to it.
 Here are some important things to remember:

 - Change the bag as often as your nurse or doctor has advised.

 - Always wash your hands before and after you change the bag or the dressings.

 Having a nephrostomy may affect the way you feel about your body (body image).
 Some people feel embarrassed and uncomfortable about other people seeing it.
 These feelings are a natural part of learning to cope with a nephrostomy.
-They usually get better.
-If you find you are still having problems coping, ask your GP or your hospital doctor for help.
+They usually get better over time.